leedh7878/DanielLee_Project_Portfolio/README.md

  - Build an ETL pipeline for transforming JSON files into SQL data.
  -

-Refresh the page if the images are not displayed

 ## [Project 5.
 R Project: Shiny app to visualize precipitation data in Washington State](https://github.com/leedh7878/DanielLee_Project_Portfolio/tree/main/NOAA_Shinyapp)